Analysis | People say they hate gerrymandering, but that isn’t stopping Republicans or Democrats this year

 A new congressional district map in Illinois, where Democrats are in control, is awaiting expected approval from Gov. J.B.
 Pritzker (D).
 The map is a work of art designed to entrench Democrats in power for the next decade and keep the state’s Republican congressional delegation to a minimum.

-The Princeton project gives this map three grades of F, one for giving Democrats a partisan advantage, a second for lack of competitiveness in the districts and a third for making a geographic hash with districts that are not compact and do not respect county or other boundaries.
+The Princeton project gives this map three grades of F: one for giving Democrats a partisan advantage, a second for a lack of competitiveness in the districts and a third for making a geographic hash with districts that are not compact and do not respect county or other boundaries.
 No other state that has been graded so far has received three Fs.

 The party’s mapmakers were urged by some national Democrats to be even more aggressive — to produce a 15-to-2 Democrat-Republican split rather than the 14-to-3 split that the redistricting experts say will result.
 But it nonetheless goes to extreme lengths to assure Democratic dominance for as much of the next decade as possible.